Inkscape Calendar of the Month: November 2024

 Normally, text in English (and other languages that use Latin letters) is written from left to right.
 Other languages, especially the semitic languages (Arabian, Hebrew, …) use scripts that are written from right to left, and some languages can (or in the past could) even be written in any direction.

-For stylistic / design purposes, e.g. to make a vertical neon sign in a drawing, or for a riddle, or …, you may want to write your text in a different direction, though.
+For stylistic / design purposes, e.g. to make a vertical neon sign in a drawing, or for a riddle, or …, you may want to write your Latin LTR (left-to-right) text in a different direction, though.

 The Options